Long-HaHoang/my-website/README.md

 # Test website.

-this project will be archive.
+this project will be archived.
 It's written in Next.js 13 beta with app directory.

 I still need to learn more about it.